 Most rainwater falling on properties drains into public sewers owned by the ten water and sewerage companies in England and Wales.
-The companies are responsible for removing and processing this rainwater.
-The companies collect around £1 billion each year to cover the costs of this service.
+These companies are responsible for removing and processing this rainwater.
 If rainwater drains from your property into a public sewer, you will be charged for surface water drainage through your sewerage bill.

-You will pay for surface water drainage in your bill in one of three ways:
+You will pay for surface water drainage in your bill in one of the following ways:

 - a fee in the standing charge

 - a volumetric charge based on the amount of water you use

 - a charge based on the rateable value of your property

 - through a charge related to the type of property you live in

 If rainwater does not drain from your property into a public sewer, because you have a soakaway or similar, you may be entitled to a surface water drainage rebate.
 Your company provides information about the qualification criteria and the level of any rebate in its charges scheme, which is published on its website.